Fellwalking with a Camera

 Andrew didn’t need telling twice and quickly changed the subject.
 He was now the owner of two original Wainwright manuscripts and a certificate.

-In 1992, when Michael Joseph took over from the Westmorland Gazette as the publisher, a stipulation of the agreement was purchasing all existing Wainwright book stock from the Gazette.
-This encompassed the remaining copies of Fellwalking with a Camera.
-Several years later, as Wainwright book sales decelerated, Michael Joseph, in 1999, initiated the bulk sale of the unsold Gazette stock.
-They approached bookselling partners David Stockley (Kirkland Books, Kendal) and Anthony Vickers from Selby, offering them all 12,000 remaining copies.
+During the autumn of 1991, when Michael Joseph succeeded the Westmorland Gazette as publisher, a stipulation of the agreement was to purchase all existing Wainwright book stock from the Gazette, including the remaining copies of Fellwalking with a Camera.
+Several years later, as the Wainwright book sales dwindled, Michael Joseph initiated the bulk sale of the unsold Gazette stock in 1999.
+They approached bookselling partners David Stockley (Kirkland Books, Kendal) and Anthony Vickers from Selby, offering them all 1,200 remaining copies.
 However, both declined the offer.

-Following the decline of the previous bookselling partners, Michael Joseph turned to wholesalers PR Books Ltd in Kendal, who acquired the complete remaining stock.
-These books were subsequently distributed across Cumbria, and the last copy of Fellwalking with a Camera found its buyer at Henry Roberts in Bowness-on-Windermere in 2014.
+Michael Joseph then turned to wholesalers PR Books Ltd in Kendal, who acquired the remaining stock.
+These books were subsequently distributed across Cumbria, and the final copy of Fellwalking with a Camera was sold by Henry Roberts in Bowness-on-Windermere in 2014.

 Back to top of page